My computing history.

 Aside from technical pre-sales, I would lead some of our Enterprise Training, present 'No Forking Way' at ImageCon (CA), contributing author for Web Almanac

-Cloudinary : remarkable, with no VC funding, hits $1 Billion valuation, Forbes cover story
+Cloudinary : remarkable, with no VC funding, hits $100M ARR and $1 Billion valuation, Forbes cover story